JolaPsh/voting-system/README.md

 **2. Open the project using the IDE**

-**3. Execute initial script to create database schema.
-If you want, you can use postgresqldb, see src/resources/application.properties.**
+**3. Execute initial script to create database schema, see src/resources/init_hsqldb.sql**

 **4. Set up an environment variable `LOG_FILE` in your OS, specify the path to your project, for example: D:\Git\voting_app.**